Payadel/def_result/README.md

 First off, thanks for taking the time to contribute!
 Contributions are what make the free/open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make will benefit everybody else and are **greatly appreciated**.

+This project uses [conventional commits](https://www.conventionalcommits.org), so please follow the specification in your commit messages.
+You can see valid types from [this file](.versionrc.json).

 Please read [our contribution guidelines](docs/CONTRIBUTING.md), and thank you for being involved!